jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

     .andThen(validateUsernameIsUnique)
     .match({
         Ok: user => printValidUser(user),
-        Err: errorMsg => printError(errorMsg),
+        Err: error => printError(error),
     });
 {% endhighlight %}

 So what's the problem here?
 Remember when we create an async function in JavaScript this is syntactic sugar for converting the function into a function that returns a promise.
-So if you tried compile this code it would fail compilation since it no longer returns `Result<User, String>` but `Promise<Result<User, String>>` so it cannot be included in the chain of functions.
+So if you tried to compile this code it would fail compilation since it no longer returns `Result<User, UserValidationError>` but `Promise<Result<User, UserValidationError>>` so it cannot be included in the chain of functions.

 So you might say why not just use promises instead of this Result type?
 Well we could but since a promise doesn't enforce a failure type the TypeScript compiler can only guarantee the types along the happy path and not the failure path.
 A promise failure is just _some_ error type, it could be a string,  it could be an Error object, it could be a number, anything.